apache/sirona/src/site/markdown/configuration.md

 #### Core

 * org.apache.sirona.configuration: the configuration file path if not using the default
 * org.apache.sirona.shutdown.hook: boolean, true by default.
-Should be set to false when deploying commons-monitoring-core in an application (see Utilities part).
+Should be set to false when deploying sirona-core in an application (see Utilities part).
 * org.apache.sirona.gauge.max-size: int, 100 by default.
 Number of gauge measures to keep in memory when not persistent.
 * org.apache.sirona.gauge.memory.period: int, 4000 (ms) by default.
 Period for memory gauge.
 * org.apache.sirona.gauge.cpu.period: int, 4000 (ms) by default.
 Period for CPU gauge.